Faversham and Mid Kent: Seat Details

 Predicted ward-by-ward votes for Faversham and Mid Kent

-This table shows the predicted future general election result broken down over each ward in the seat of Faversham and Mid Kent.
+This table shows the recent and predicted future general election results broken down over each ward in the seat of Faversham and Mid Kent.
+These are not local election results, which will be different.

 Faversham and Mid KentActualPredicted